The Scoring System

 Signals that feed into Behavior include:

 Behavior requires some data to work well.
-A brand-new user with one event will not have a meaningful Behavior score yet.
+A new user with one event has no meaningful Behavior score yet.
 After a handful of sessions, the score stabilizes and becomes highly informative.

 How Scores Are Calculated

-Behind each score is a set of AI-assisted analyzers that each examine a specific signal.
+Behind each score sits a set of AI-assisted analyzers, each examining a specific signal.
 When Dregs scores an identity, every relevant analyzer runs and produces one or more observations.

 Each observation contains:

-• Value — how favorable the signal is, with higher values being favorable and lower values being unfavorable.
+- Value — how favorable the signal is; higher is favorable, lower is unfavorable.

-• Confidence — how certain the analyzer is in its assessment.
-More data generally means higher confidence.
+- Confidence — how certain the analyzer is in its assessment.
+More data means higher confidence.

-• Metadata — supporting data points like raw counts, percentages, and thresholds.
+- Metadata — supporting data points: raw counts, percentages, and thresholds.

-The category score is a weighted average of all observations in that category, where the weights are the confidence levels.
-An observation with confidence 0.9 influences the score much more than one with confidence 0.3.
-The final score is mapped to the 0-100 scale you see in the dashboard.
+The category score is a weighted average of all observations in that category, with confidence levels as the weights.
+An observation with confidence 0.9 influences the score far more than one with confidence 0.3.
+The result is an integer from 0 to 100, as you see in the dashboard and in API responses.

 You can inspect individual observations for any identity in the dashboard.
 This transparency is deliberate.
-You should always be able to understand why Dregs scored someone the way it did.
+You should always be able to see why Dregs scored someone the way it did.

 What Score Ranges Mean

-While the right thresholds depend on your application, here are general guidelines for interpreting scores:
+The right thresholds depend on your application, but these guidelines help interpret scores:

-• 90-100 — Very trustworthy.
+- 90-100 — Highly trustworthy.
 Strong positive signals across the board.
 Safe to extend full privileges.

-• 50-69 — Warrants attention.
+- 50-69 — Warrants attention.
 Some signals are weak or ambiguous.
-May deserve a closer look depending on context.
+Deserves a closer look depending on context.

-Remember that each dimension tells a different story.
-An identity with Humanity 95 and Uniqueness 20 is a real person with multiple accounts — very different from Humanity 15 and Uniqueness 90, which is a bot with a unique device.
+Each dimension tells a different story.
+An identity with Humanity 95 and Uniqueness 20 is a real person with multiple accounts — quite different from Humanity 15 and Uniqueness 90, which is a bot on a unique device.

 Continuous Scoring

 Scores are not static snapshots.
 Every time new events arrive for an identity, Dregs re-runs the analyzers and updates the scores.
-This means:
+Three consequences follow:

-• A good user can deteriorate.
-A long-trusted account that suddenly starts churning IP addresses or creating sessions at inhuman speed will see its Behavior score drop.
+- A good user can deteriorate.
+A long-trusted account that suddenly churns IP addresses or creates sessions at inhuman speed will see its Behavior score drop.

-• Confidence grows over time.
-Early scores may be based on limited data.
-As events accumulate, analyzer confidence increases and scores become more reliable.
+- Confidence grows over time.
+Early scores may rest on limited data.
+As events accumulate, analyzer confidence grows and scores become more reliable.

 This continuous recalculation is automatic.
-You do not need to trigger it — Dregs re-scores identities within seconds of receiving new events.
+You need not trigger it — Dregs re-scores identities within seconds of receiving new events.

-Once you understand what scores mean, the next step is acting on them.
+Once you understand what scores mean, act on them.
 Alerts let you define thresholds that notify your team automatically.
-Badges turn score ranges into human-readable labels like "Trusted" or "Suspicious" that you can use in your own application logic.
+Badges turn score ranges into human-readable labels like "Trusted" or "Suspicious" for use in your own application logic.